 How to unblock websites on school Chromebook

 School Chromebooks are great for doing homework and other school tasks, but they can be quite limiting for anything else.
-Schools tend to block many websites, which can limit your research and prevent you from accessing important information.
+Schools tend to block many websites, limiting your research and preventing you from accessing important information.
 If you want to free yourself from these academic chains, today we’ll show you how to unblock websites on school Chromebook computers.

 There are multiple ways to unblock websites on school Chromebook devices.
 You can try using a VPN, connecting to a proxy server, changing the site permissions, and accessing websites using the IP address instead of the domain.
 There are some other more unconventional ways to accomplish this, too.
 You can use Google Translate, try to access the mobile version of the site, or use your a mobile hotspot connection to access the internet.

 Editor’s note: We used an ASUS Chromebook Vibe CX34 Flip running Chrome OS version 120.0.6099.235.
 Some steps may be a bit different depending on your hardware and software version.

 How to unblock websites on a school Chromebook

 You can try many methods to unblock websites on school Chromebook computers.
 Your mileage may vary depending on how your school has set up its security measures, though.
 Some schools block websites at a device level.
 Others use DNS filtering to limit website access at the network level.
 In any case, we’ve provided solutions for both types of security measures.
 Give them a try until one of them works.

 Unblock websites on school Chromebook using a VPN

 A Virtual Private Network works as an intermediary between your device and the internet.
 It routes internet data through another server, which can keep your internet traffic private and unblock websites on school Chromebook devices.

 You can use a VPN on Chromebook devices using multiple methods.
 First, you must have access to a VPN.
 Look through our list of free VPN options to find some good options.